 The best dutch oven for baking bread right in your own home.
 Using a dutch oven is the best and easiest way to create your own bakery-style sourdough bread right in your own kitchen.
 But what is a dutch oven?
 Why is it so great?
 What size do you need?
 Where do you even start?
 This guide is a complete look into how a dutch oven works, different types, sizes, uses, and which one is best for your bread baking needs.

 Are you an aspiring home bread baker?
 Have you been baking for a while now and want to take your bread to the next level?
 Maybe you are thinking there has got to be a better and easier way to get the best oven spring out of your loaves of bread.
 I'm here to answer all those questions and guide you into selecting the right baking vessel for your bread baking needs.
-But first, a fun little history lesson:
+Get a full list of essential sourdough tools and equipment.

 Home bread baking is very common these days and especially with the Covid pandemic, there have never been more people interested in baking bread at home.
 I'd like to think this would make Julia Child beam with pride.